Foundation of Scouting in Glasgow, KY. and History of Camp Rotary

 In 2017, The Royal Rangers added a small foot bridge crossing over a creek behind the tobacco barn leading to the area of the firing range.

-86 years after its inception, The Rotary Scout Reservation continues the fine tradition established by its founders.
-Through its humble beginnings, it teaches us that benevolent acts of a few, can bring great opportunity to many.
+As of 2020, 89 years have passed since the inception of Camp Rotary.
+The Rotary Scout Reservation continues traditions established by Camp founders.
+Through its humble beginnings, we learn that the benevolent acts of a few, can bring great opportunity to many.
 Far too few are mentioned in this narrative simply because the number of persons who have contributed their time, possessions or monetary gifts exceed the writer’s ability to accord them all the gracious thanks due.

 History of Camp Rotary as provided by Judge Benny Dickinson.
-Amended, appended and updated using a variety of sources including archives from The Glasgow Daily Times, WCLU Radio and open internet sources related to scout history.
+Amended, appended and updated using a variety of sources including former local scouts, archives from The Glasgow Daily Times, WCLU Radio and open internet sources related to scout history.

 Scouting prior to the formation of Glasgow’s 1st Troop.